nus-cs2103-AY2324S1/ip/docs/README.md

 ## Features 👾

-Cristiano is packed with various features, such as:
+Penaldo is packed with various features, such as:

 * Addition and deletion of tasks
     * Todos